httpcyberdata/react-crypt-game-website/README.md

 ### What I learned
 1. How to use styledComponents.
 First, create a styled component using a const variable and a styledComponents object.
 Then, use the component in the code.
 You can then use custom CSS to style it in backticks.
+2. What Window.pageYOffset is.
+On Geeksforgeeks.org, pageYOffset is used for returning the pixels of the current document which have been scrolled from the upper left corner of the window vertically.
+It is a read-only property and it returns a number that represents the number of pixels that the document has already been scrolled from the upper left corner of the window vertically.